Introduction

 2) Perfection in all directions of gaze?
 In case of moderate/severe ptosis since birth, correction is optimal only in straight gaze (passport photo), and side gazes.
 The eye appears slightly droopy in upgaze, and slightly wider in downgaze.

 3) Will my eye close during sleep?
 In case of moderate/severe ptosis since birth, eye closure is incomplete during sleep.
-This finding is noted in up to 30% of normal population, and the eye can easily adapt to it.
+After an adaptation period of 8-12 weeks, > 98% patients adapt to it.
 This finding therefore, is not a drawback, but rather, a sign of success of the surgery.

 Will insurance cover it?
 Health insurance will cover the costs of ptosis surgery, if it developed after birth.
 Ptosis as a result of congenital deformity (present since birth) is not covered by most insurance policies.
 It is important to check these clauses in your insurance plan before proceeding with insurance claim.